-Everlast uses a HV start system on this unit.
+Everlast uses a Live Lift-start system on this unit.
 This system is able to handle several different sizes of Tungsten.
-Clean arc starts are related to the size of Tungsten.
-But clean arc starts are not solely dependent upon the size of the Tungsten.
-The tungsten type, tip angle and grind preparation will ultimately affect the arc starting capability of the tungsten.
+Clean arc starts are related to the size of Tungsten and the amperage used.
+But clean arc starts can be elusive becuase the tungsten type, tip angle and grind preparation will ultimately affect the arc starting capability of the tungsten.
 Amperage carrying capability is also size dependent.
 Each type of Tungsten blend will slightly vary in amperage handling capability and range of Amperage that is best for use.
-However, overall, the ranges will greatly overlap between different types of Tungsten.
+However, the overall ranges will greatly overlap between different types of Tungsten.
 The differences will be seen on the extreme edges of the range.

 In general, consider the information below for selecting tungsten diameter.
 The list below is not the absolute maximum range of the Tungsten, but a reliable recommended range.
 It is a good practice when you approach the maximum limit of the Tungsten's capability in terms of amperage, that you switch to the next size up for best point retention and arc characteristics.

-2-15A: .020" (.5mm)
+• 2-15A: .020" (.5mm)